JoelGRod/Design-Patterns---Java/README.md

 ## Design Patterns - Java

-* Some of the most famous design patterns separated by packages and using java as a language.
+* Some of the most famous design patterns separated by packages.
+* Java is used as the main language.
 * This project is for educational and quick reference purposes.
 * References: Head First Design Patter - Eric Freeman.